grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - Increase **Cache Time** in the query (or data source default) so the same range is not requested too often.
 - Reduce the number of panels or variables that query the same or many spreadsheets in a short time.
 - For heavy use, consider requesting a quota increase in Google Cloud Console.

+## Debug with Query Inspector

+When troubleshooting query issues, use the Query Inspector to view the raw data returned by the Google Sheets API.
+This helps you verify the data format, check for unexpected values, and compare what the API returns with what the panel displays.

+To open the Query Inspector:

+1. Open the panel you want to debug.
+1. Click the panel title and select **Inspect** > **Query**.
+1. The **Query Inspector** panel opens showing the request and response.

+In the Query Inspector you can:

+- **View the raw response:** Click **Data** to see the data frames returned by the query.
+This shows the exact field names, types, and values the plugin returned.
+- **Check the request:** Click **Query** to see the query parameters sent to the plugin (spreadsheet ID, range, cache time, time filter).
+- **View response headers and timing:** Click **Stats** to see response time and metadata.
+- **Export data:** Click **Data** > **Download CSV** to export the raw data for comparison with your spreadsheet.

+{{< admonition type="tip" >}}
+If you see traceIDs in Grafana logs but need more detail, the Query Inspector provides a more accessible way to view the actual data and errors without parsing log files.
+{{< /admonition >}}

+For more information, refer to [Inspect a panel](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/panels-visualizations/panel-inspector/).

 ## Get additional help